CellMigStandOrg/cellmigstandorg.github.io/groups.md

 - Minimal reporting requirements working group
 - Controlled vocabularies working group
 - Data formats and API standards working group

+Of course, there needs to be considerable interaction between the different working groups, but this split along topical lines allows the working groups to focus on a specific standardization aspect internally.

 ## Minimal reporting requirements